DavidShenJingtao/tp/docs/DeveloperGuide.md

 the `exports/` directory.

 ### `undo` command
-`UndoCommand` coordinates with the `UndoHistory` utility, which snapshots the address book whenever a mutating command completes.
-If a snapshot is available, it restores the previous state and resets the filtered list to show all contacts;
-otherwise it throws a `CommandException` with the “no command to undo” feedback so the user knows nothing was reverted.
+`UndoCommand` coordinates with the `UndoHistory` utility (in `seedu.address.logic.undo`), which snapshots the address book whenever a mutating command completes.
+If a snapshot is available, it restores the previous state and resets the filtered list to show all contacts; otherwise it throws a `CommandException` with the “no command to undo” feedback so the user knows nothing was reverted.

 --------------------------------------------------------------------------------------------------------------------